How to Become a Contractor in Virginia: A Basic Guide

 • $50.00 – Annual business registration fee

-Virginia Contractor License Application Overview
+Contractor License Reciprocity

 Conclusion

-No doubt, getting your Virginia contractor's license won't be easy.
+To be sure, getting your Virginia contractor's license won't be easy.
 That said, you can increase the chances of getting it the first time around by being well prepared.
 Consult the experts at Contractor Training Center, and you'll have more comfort and confidence when applying.

 If you need help with the licensing process, contact our team here at Contractor Training Center for expert advice and guidance.